Greece's lenders fail again to clinch debt deal

-BERLIN/ATHENS International lenders failed for the second week to reach a deal to release emergency aid for Greece and will try again next Monday, but Germany signaled that significant divisions remain.
+BERLIN/ATHENS International lenders failed for the second week to reach a deal to release emergency aid for Greece and will try again next Monday, but Germany signalled that significant divisions remain.

 Euro zone finance ministers, the International Monetary Fund and the European Central Bank were unable to agree in 12 hours of overnight talks in Brussels on how to make the country's debt sustainable.
 They want a solution before paying the next loan tranche which is urgently needed to keep Greece afloat.